 What else can you tell us about the roasting machine?

-How would you describe the road to your own roastery in three words?
+How would you describe the journey to having your own roasting plant in three words?

 Hands-on, endurance, fulfillment.